The Front in January 1917,

 Contributed by Ray Wilkins of Middlesbrough.

-And so well did he look after his engine and machine that he held the proud record of never having failed to do his job on account of engine failure and that over a period of 7 months means a lot.
+And so well did he look after his engine and machine that he held the proud record of never having failed to do his job on account of

+His last piece of active work was typical of him.
 He flew 20 miles with a fractured shin and severed artery and made a perfect landing at the end of it.

 I do not think a man can have a finer testimonial than that.
 He saved the life of his observer and saved his machine from falling into the hands of the enemy.